urre/admin-octicons/readme.txt

 Tested up to: 4.2.2
 Stable tag: 1.0.0

-As an alternative to [Dashicons](As an alternative to Dashicons, with this plugin you can use the great [Github Octicons](https://octicons.github.com/) anywhere in wp-admin.), with this plugin you can use the great Github Octicons anywhere in wp-admin.
+As an alternative to Dashicons now with this plugin you can use the great Github Octicons anywhere in wp-admin.)

 == Description ==